WesleyBryie/ChumBucket/wiki/faq.md

 Also check out the [Steam Underground's FAQ](https://cs.rin.ru/forum/viewtopic.php?f=10&t=98158)

+* Where do the groups **CODEX, CPY, SKIDROW, HOODLUM, RELOADED, SiMPLEX, DARKSiDERS, PLAZA**, etc release?
+Do they have a website?
+ > The groups mentioned here are known as Scene groups.
+"The Scene" is an underground community of different groups who leak and share copyrighted material.
+They do not have public websites, so any website using their name to advertise themselves are likely only doing so for the purpose of spreading malware.
+There are other sites that post Scene releases, however.
+You may find them at the [Megathread > Games](https://old.reddit.com/r/Piracy/wiki/megathread/games) page.

+* Where does EMPRESS release to?
+ > Empress releases to the Steam Underground (cs.rin.ru) at the Main Forum.
+Use a download manager like JDownloader2 to grab the links easily.

+* Is EMPRESS a Scene group?
+ > No, EMPRESS is a P2P group.
+P2P group are groups that release publicly, either to torrent sites or warez boards like csrin.

+* Is `x` game cracked?
+When will it be cracked?
+ > Nobody knows when a game will be cracked.
+Scene groups don't announce their intentions publicly.
+P2P groups like EMPRESS *may* announce their next crack, but it's more common for them to just stay silent until they decide to release their new crack.
+To check if a game has been cracked (especially Denuvo titles), check /r/CrackWatch's pinned thread for [Games with special DRM schemes](https://old.reddit.com/r/CrackWatch/comments/ieo7u4/crack_watch_games/) and their crack status.

+* Can I request a game to be cracked?
+ > The Scene doesn't take requests, they crack what they want when they want.
+If a game is a Steam game that is not protected by a special DRM like the games listed in /r/CrackWatch's pinned Games thread linked above, then you may request someone to share clean steam files at cs.rin.ru, which you may then crack yourself with a Steam Emulator like Mr. Goldberg's.
+Check the Steam Tools section at the [Megathread > Games](https://old.reddit.com/r/Piracy/wiki/megathread/games) page.

 * Will I get banned from steam/origin/uplay/epic if i play a pirated game? **No.**
  > Related: Will I get banned from steam if I use the "Add a non-steam game to my library" function to add a pirated game? **No**.